Asian Brazilians

 Asian Brazilians (Brasileiros asiáticos) refers to Brazilian citizens or residents of Asian ancestry.
 The vast majority trace their origins to Western Asia, particularly Lebanon, or East Asia, namely Japan.
 The Brazilian census does not use "Asian" as a racial category, though the term "yellow" (amarela in Portuguese) refers to people of East Asian ethnic origin.

 Beyond the descendants from West Asia and East Asia, there has also been much smaller immigration from Southeast Asia and South Asia, as well as those from the Asian diaspora in the Caribbean and Mozambique.

 Brazil has the largest community of Japanese descendants outside of Japan.
-Japanese immigrants started to move to Brazil in 1908, were directed to the Brazilian coffee plantations.
+Japanese immigrants started to move to Brazil in 1908, and were directed to the Brazilian coffee plantations.

 History

 Recent research has suggested that Asians from the early Portuguese Eastern Empire, known as Luso-Asians first came to Brazil during the sixteenth century as seamen known as Lascars, or as servants, slaves and concubines accompanying the governors, merchants and clergy who has served in Portuguese Asia.

 The first substantial Asian immigration to Brazil were a small number of Chinese people (3,000) during the colonial period as coolie slaves.
 Later waves of Chinese immigrants would come from Hong Kong and Macau, the latter being a former Portuguese colony, as well as China's ethnic Russian community during the 1950s.